The Karate Kid Part II: Plot

-Shortly after his dojo's loss in the 1984 All-Valley Karate Tournament, a furious John Kreese attacks his student, Johnny Lawrence, in the parking lot after the latter stands up to him.
+Shortly after his dojo's loss to Daniel LaRusso in the 1984 All-Valley Karate Tournament, (Note: As depicted in The Karate Kid (1984)) a furious John Kreese attacks his student, Johnny Lawrence, in the parking lot over the loss after he stood up to him while the other pupils defend Lawrence.
 Miyagi intervenes and passively incapacitates Kreese, then threatens to strike a deadly blow but instead tweaks his nose.
 Seeing Kreese's humiliation, Johnny and the other students abandon him and Cobra Kai.

 Six months later, Daniel visits Miyagi after his senior prom and explains that Ali has broken up with him in favor of a UCLA football player.
 Miyagi receives a letter notifying him that his father is dying, prompting him to return to his home village on Okinawa Island.

 Miyagi tells Daniel that he fell in love many years ago with a woman named Yukie.
 She was arranged to marry his best friend Sato, son of the wealthiest man in the village and fellow karate student of his father.
 Upon announcing his intentions to marry Yukie, Sato challenged him to a fight to the death.
 Instead, Miyagi left the country.
 Daniel decides to accompany him back to Okinawa.

 Upon arrival, Miyagi and Daniel are greeted by Chozen Toguchi, who drives them to one of Sato's warehouses and reveals that he is Sato's nephew.
 Sato appears and demands that Miyagi fight him, which Miyagi adamantly refuses.

 Arriving at the village, Miyagi and Daniel are welcomed by Yukie and her niece Kumiko.
 They discover that Sato has become a rich industrialist whose supertrawlers have destroyed the local fish population, impoverishing the other villagers.
 They are forced to rent property from Sato, who owns the village's land title.
 Yukie reveals that she never married Sato because of her love for Miyagi.

 Miyagi's father dies, and Sato gives him three days to mourn out of respect before their fight.
 Miyagi shows Daniel the secret to his family's karate – a den-den daiko (handheld drum) that twists back and forth, illustrating the "drum technique", a counter-striking karate move that Daniel begins to practice.
 Daniel and Kumiko begin to develop a romance.